flyway/flywaydb.org/documentation/command/baseline.md

 ## Resetting the baseline

 When you have many migrations, it might be desirable to reset your baseline migration.
-This will allow you to reduce the build of old scripts.
+This will allow you to reduce the overhead of dealing with lots of scripts, many of which might be old and irrelevant.

 <a class="btn btn-primary" href="https://flywaydb.org/reset-the-baseline-migration">Learn more about resetting the baseline migration</a>